 5. Get A Quality Website

 A website helps with building brand awareness and trust with potential customers.
-A quality website is one that convinces visitors to choose you.
+A quality website convinces visitors to choose you.
 Useful components of a website include information about your USP, awards you won in the past, client feedbacks, critical people in your firm, an about us section, and the firm’s contact information.

 To stay offline would be lethal not just to the growth of your firm but to its very existence, so don’t underplay the value of being online.